cuinjune/pd-tutorial/README.md

 <img src="introduction2.png" width="200"/>

-The real advantage of Pure Data is that it works in "real time".
+The real advantage of Pure Data is that it works in "real-time".
 This means that changes can be made in the program even as it is running, and the user can see or hear the results immediately.
 This makes it a powerful tool for artists who would like to make sound or video in a live performance situation.

 <img src="introduction3.png" width="400"/>